aayusharora14/AayushArora14/README.md

 ## 🌟 About Me
 - 🎓 Bachelor of Engineering in Computer Science from Manipal University Jaipur.

-- 🌐 Explorer of the ever-evolving digital landscape, one line of code at a time.

 🌱 I'm always learning and improving my coding skills.
 The tech world never stops, and I'm on a never-ending journey to stay up-to-date.

 👯 I'm looking to collaborate on exciting open-source projects.
 If you have a cool idea, let's bring it to life together!

 💬 Ask me about anything related to coding, web development, or the latest tech trends.
 I'm always up for a good tech chat.

 📫 You can reach me on [LinkedIn](https://www.linkedin.com/in/aayusharora14/).
 Let's connect and chat about all things tech!

 😄 Pronouns: He/Him